This post contains affiliate links. Visit our Disclosure page for details.

 If you are interested in sharing your packing tips on TFG, you can download the interview questions and submission guidelines here.

-By using the links on our site to shop, you’re supporting Travel Fashion Girl.
-We receive a small commission (at no extra cost to you) through our affiliate partners such as Amazon and other retailers featured.
-Thank you very much for your support!
+By using the links on our blog to shop, you’re supporting Travel Fashion Girl.
+We receive a small commission (at no extra cost to you) through affiliate partners (Amazon and other retailers).
+Thank you, we appreciate your help!